 - • Education is at the heart of everything that POPOF does.
-Kindergarten, primary and secondary schools were established in 1999.
-Conservation and environmental awareness is taught from a young age.
+Kindergarten, primary and secondary schools were established in 1999 where conservation and environmental awareness is taught from a young age.

 - • Training pygmy women who had been poachers to use sewing machines and become seamstresses.

-- • Spirulina project - spirulina is a highly nutritious algae which is used as a food supplement, and is proving particularly successful in the treatment of malnutrition in children.
+- • Spriulina project - spirulina is a highly-nutritious algae which is used as a food supplement and is proving particularly useful in the treatment of malnutrition in children.

 All of these activities aim to improve the quality of life of the people living around the KBNP, and encourage them to participate actively in the conservation of their beautiful region and its natural resources.

-There is still much which the Pole Pole Foundation wishes to do.
+There is still much that the Pole Pole Foundation wishes to do.
 Projects in development, depending on funding, include:-

-- • A food exchange system between the six different tribes living around the KBNP.
+- • A food exchange system between the six tribes living around the KBNP.

-- • The construction of a visitors’ centre and campsite to welcome tourists from all over the world who wish to visit the gorillas in the KBNP and learn about POPOF’s community work.
+- • The construction of a visitors’ centre and campsite to welcome tourists from all over the world who wish to visit the gorillas and learn about POPOF’s work.

-- • Promotion of house-building with fired bricks instead of wood to save the park’s forest resources.
+- • Promotion of house-building with fired bricks instead of wood to save local resources.

-- • Bee-keeping opportunities for local women to provide good nutrition and produce for sale at market.
+- • Bee-keeping opportunities for local women to provide nutrition and produce to sell at market.

 - • Provision of proper sanitation at the schools.

 - • Provision of solar powered lighting at the schools and within the community.